charmed-osm/layer-sshproxy/README.md

 This is a [Juju] layer intended to ease the development of charms that need to execute commands over SSH.

-This layer is intended to ease the development of so-called "proxy" charms and offer a path to creating full-featured charms.

 # What is a proxy charm?

 A proxy charm is a limited type of charm that does not interact with software running on the same host, such as controlling and configuring a remote device (a static VM image, a router/switch, etc.).
 It cannot take advantage of some of Juju's key features, such as [scaling], [relations], and [leadership].